Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

 Small Breast Implants

-Patients with smaller frames and smaller natural breasts may benefit from both small and large implants.
-Small breast implants can still provide several medical and cosmetic changes while giving your breast the desired boost:
+Patients with smaller frames and smaller natural breasts may be suitable candidates for both small and large implants.
+Small breast implants can still provide several medical and cosmetic changes while giving your breast the wanted results:

-• It also keeps more of your natural tissue, giving it a softer, natural texture.
+- It also keeps more of your tissue, giving it a softer texture.

-• A smaller implant causes less damage to your natural breast tissue, meaning fewer post-surgical side effects and a smoother recovery period.
+- A smaller implant causes less damage to your breast tissue, meaning fewer post-surgical side effects and a smoother recovery period.

-If you want a more clear enhancement, the augmentation from smaller implants may not be enough.
+If you want a more noticeable change the augmentation from smaller implants may not be enough.
 You may need larger and high-profile breast implants to carry out the augmentation effectively.

 Larger Breast Implants

-Bigger and more high-profile implants are more suitable for women who have a broader or taller build and are looking for more projecting breasts.
+Bigger and more high-profile implants may be more suitable for women who have a broader or taller build and are looking for more projecting breasts.

 Contrast to the Options on Size